Hello everyone, and welcome to another Singaporean review! This week, I’m taking a look at the RC1 by Swiss brand DWISS.

 In terms of design, this is where it gets really subjective.
 Now, long-time readers of this website will remember that I once published an article slamming SevenFriday as a brand.
 That was in my early days, and since then (and after increased exposure with SevenFriday watches, as well as its design team), I’ve developed a more nuanced view of SevenFriday’s design.
 Do I like it?
 My personal answer is still no – it’s not my cup of tea.
 To me, the DWISS RC1 has the better design.
 It is more intricate, detailed, and is chock-full of depth and contrast throughout the watch, In addition, I’ll argue that the RC1 is more legible (in the sense that it is easier to tell the time) than the M2.
 The RC1 simply appeals more to my taste with its complex, and creative design.
 Yet, I have to acknowledge SevenFriday’s success.
 Despite the brand feeling like its been around for over a decade, SevenFriday as a brand is actually younger than DWISS – they were founded in 2012.
 SevenFriday managed to build an iconic design – based upon square, multi-layer dial constructions and a twist in time-telling – within a very short span of time.
 Even from a distance, SevenFriday watches are instantly recognizable, even to non watch aficionados.
 While they are not for me (I find them too “fashiony” for my tastes), I have to give them acknowledgement.
 I suppose they appeal to the crowd who likes different, “cool” designs – the same crowd Franck Muller and Hublot targets at the higher echelons – and fundamentally speaking, there’s nothing wrong with that.
 Nevertheless, the RC1 is a great testament to why DWISS has picked up multiple design awards over the years – I’m afraid I can’t say the same for SevenFriday, though their sales numbers are probably more valuable to them than any design award!
 I will say this though: I have held both watches in my hands before, and the DWISS RC1 feels, and looks (to me at least), better made than its SevenFriday counterpart.

-Price-wise, both watches are close to each other, with the RC1 being a slight ~$115 SGD cheaper.
+Price-wise, the RC1 has the added advantage of being over $400 SGD cheaper than the SevenFriday.
 Based on the RC1’s superior build quality, as well as a more nuanced design, my personal victor is the DWISS RC1.
 That being said, SevenFriday watches are a love/hate kind of thing – if you like the design of the M2, go for it!
 There’s nothing wrong with buying a watch for its design.
 In fact, one would argue that seeing how mechanical watches have been largely made redundant by smartphones and quartz watches today, the design of mechanical watches is its main allure.

 Conclusion: so the DWISS RC1 “shiok” or not?